 Business hours: 9:30 to 17:00

 Regular holiday: Second Wednesday, December 31, January 1

-2. Tsurunoe Shuzo Brewery: A Woman-Owned Sake Brewery
+2. Tsurunoe Shuzo Brewery: A Timeless Sake Brewery with a Female Touch

 Established in 1794, Tsurunoe Shuzo is a small brewery where sake is carefully crafted using traditional manual methods, unlike many modern breweries that use computer-controlled mechanization.
 "It's a small storehouse and the only one of its kind," explains the female owner, Yuri Hayashi, with a smile.
 Even nowadays, it is still considered rare to see a female sake brewer.

 Ms. Hayashi works in her brewery with a focus on "Yuri," the product named in her likeness.
 "I don't necessarily brew the sake alone.

 Experienced chief brewers craft the sake, and I'm just part of that team," states Yuri Hayashi.
 Regardless, the product called "Yuri" is known for its clean taste and good reputation, and is now an indispensable brand for Tsurunoe Shuzo Sake Brewery.

 Tsurunoe Shuzo's "Aizu Chujo" was also selected for the National New Sake Tasting Competition gold medal.
 This sake is filled with the spirit of Aizu Fukushima brewers and is a trendy brand of both Junmai and Junmai Ginjo Sake.
 Tsurunoe Shuzo is a small brewery with many longtime fans that continues to produce delicious sake and will continue to live on as one of the most popular breweries.